 Latino Mental Health Association of New Jersey | Montclair, New Jersey

 Right before the turn of the century, this organization committed itself to addressing the needs of the Latinx community here in New Jersey.
 Since that time, the organization has supported both mental health professionals and the Latinx community at large through training, treatment, mentorship, advocacy work, and the development of resources.
-Any interested in learning more about its services or looking to donate can log onto the website here.
+Any interested in learning more about its services or looking to donate can visit the website here.

 National Association of Hispanic Nurses New Jersey | North Bergen, New Jersey

-“Familia” is a word used to describe the connections made through this North Jersey-based organization.
+“Familia” is a word used to describe the connections made through this Northern New Jersey-based organization.
 As the name suggests, this chapter is dedicated to the recruitment and retention of nurses who identify as Hispanic.
 Beyond the nursing profession, the organization engages in projects and service missions such as bicycle donations during its National Night Out event in West New York and annual scholarship dinners for deserving nursing students.
 For career opportunities, donation links, resources, and events, visit the website here.

 National Association of Hispanic Real Estate Professionals | Northern New Jersey Chapter